 For an overnight (or a several night) trip, remember, all your extra gear will be carried in by our outfitter's pack animals.
 Plan accordingly.
 We request you bring your gear in a soft-sided duffel-type bag (no hard edges, frames, or wheels).
 Line your bag with a large trash bag to help keep your things dry.
 Please limit your gear to no more than 30 pounds per person (excluding the gear listed above which will be packed on your person or your horse).

 Toiletries: In addition to toilet paper be sure to include your toothbrush, toothpaste, biodegradable shampoo / bath soap, comb, deodorant, disposable razor, towel & washcloth, etc. Keep your items to a minimum, but think ahead - the nearest store is a quite a long way down the mountain.

 Clothing: In addition to your standard day wear, we encourage you to bring an extra pair of dry socks, a comfortable pair of walking shoes for around camp, an extra pair of jeans and a couple extra shirts - one long-sleeve turtleneck would be advisable (if you're doing more than an overnight), and, depending on the time of year, a pair of long johns - the best are the newer synthetic type which wick moisture away from your skin.

 Flashlight: Handy for getting to the tent at night - with fresh batteries (or extras).

 Bringing Your Own Horse

-At Elk Lake Resort we offer a corral for your use free of charge if you are staying at the Resort.
+At Elk Lake Resort we offer a grassy area where you may picket your horse free of charge if you are staying at the Resort.
 However, it is on a first reserved basis, so if you plan to bring your own horses, please plan well in advance.

 You will need to bring along all the gear you will need for your horse; the Lodge does not provide any tack.
 If you are going for more than a day ride, you may also want to bring hobbles, a highline, and a nosebag.